 Safe Schools Responsibilities include:

-Coordinating safety, security, and emergency preparedness assessments, inspections, and trainings
+- Coordinating safety, security, and emergency preparedness assessments, inspections, and training.

 The Safe Schools Department is staffed through a contract with the Polk County Sheriff’s Office, and encompasses the School Resource Unit, School Safety Guardian, Gang Resistance Intervention Unit and School Crossing Unit.